lochmueller/staticfilecache/Documentation/Monitoring/Index.rst

 .. |monitoring|      image:: ../Images/monitoring.png
 .. :align: left

-The state of the indexing table can be monitored using the 'web' -> 'info' module.
-Choose 'Static file cache' from the dropdown list.
+The state of the indexing table can be monitored using the 'StaticFileCache' module.

 A list will appear which you can use to monitor the state of the indexing process.
 It will tell you if a file has been cached statically, if so when it was cached and when it is set to expire.
 If you have any other ideas, let me know.